Packaging Design BFA Degree Program

 Upon completion of the Packaging Design BFA Program, students will be able to:

-- Employ research and problem-solving methodology that apply analytical, critical, and strategic thinking skills.
+- Employ research and problem-solving methodologies that apply analytical, critical, and strategic thinking skills.

 - Utilize a design process that takes into consideration packaging design principles, innovation, creativity, and sustainability.